statKim/hyunsungkim/content/home/honors.md

 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 40

-title: Teaching
+title: Honors and Awards
-subtitle: ''
+subtitle:

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: teaching
+  page_type: software
   # Choose how much pages you would like to display (0 = all pages)
   count: 5
   # Choose how many pages you would like to offset by